Duncan Mac McGhee, age 43 of Maryville

 Duncan Mac McGhee, age 43 of Maryville, Tennessee, passed away on August 24, 2021 at his residence.
 Duncan was born in Oak Ridge, Tennessee on August 9, 1978.
-Duncan was very family oriented and had a big heart.
-He enjoyed swimming.
+Duncan was very family oriented and had a big heart He loved swimming, laughing, and making other people smile.
+There was never a dull moment when Duncan was around.
+His big personality matched his big heart.
+He was always giving of himself to others, his love for his family was something to be admired.
+He will be greatly missed by many.
 Duncan is preceded in death by his mother, Sharon Ball McGhee.

 Survivors: